joe-granick/zettelkasten_2/class/flashcards/Intro to CS Exam 1 Problem 1.md

 #flashcards/intro-to-cs/exam-1

-Q. What is the correct syntax for declaring a real number variable named 'points’ and initializing its value to 10.0 ?
+What is the correct syntax for declaring a real number variable named 'points’ and initializing its value to 10.0 ?
-A.
 ```java
 double points = 10.0
 ```